History of the Philadelphia 76ers: 2012–13 season

-2013–present: The Process

 2013–14 season

 Following the 2012–13 season, the Sixers, led by Hinkie, chose to shift in the direction of rebuilding the franchise.
 The first move of this new plan was executed during the 2013 draft, when the Sixers agreed in principle to trade Jrue Holiday and the 42nd pick in the draft, Pierre Jackson, to the New Orleans Pelicans for Nerlens Noel and the Pelicans' 2014 first-round pick.
 The trade was later made official on July 12.
 The trade was seen by some as somewhat surprising, as Holiday had been the team's marquee player and was coming off a season that saw him make his first NBA All-Star Game.
 Additionally, Noel was recovering from an anterior cruciate ligament injury suffered while in college, strongly indicating that he would not be able to make an immediate impact for the Sixers as he would be inactive to start the season.
 The Sixers used the 11th pick in the draft to select Michael Carter-Williams as Holiday's replacement as the starting point guard.
 The Sixers chose Arsalan Kazemi with the 54th overall pick, making Kazemi the first Iranian was chosen in the NBA draft.

 Following the Holiday trade, many of the team's returning players were either waived or left the team in free agency, most notably Andrew Bynum; of the 15 players on the team's roster during their final game of the 2012–13 season, only six remained with the team by January 1, 2014.
 In their place were several young prospects, many coming from the NBA Development League or signing with the Sixers after playing limited roles on other teams.
 Further moves at the trade deadline on February 20, 2014, saw the exits of veterans Spencer Hawes, Evan Turner, and Lavoy Allen, all of whom were key rotational players.